ihcsim/kubernetes-terraform-secured/README.md

 * `etcd_count`
 * `k8s_worker_count`

 Prior to running Terraform to set up the cluster, create a copy of the `terraform.tfvars` file based on the provided `terraform.tfvars.sample` file.
 The description of all these variables are found in the `vars.tf` file.
-This file declaress all the variables used by Terraform to set up the cluster.
-Once all the no-default variables are provided, run:
+This file declares all the variables used by Terraform to set up the cluster.
+Once all the non-default variables are provided, run:
 ```sh
 $ terraform apply
 ```